IBM/secrets-manager-custom-credentials-providers/tools/README.md

 ./job-code-generator -jobdir=path_to/my-job -jobfiledir=path_to/my-job/internal/job
 ```

-This will create the `secrets_manager_job.go` file in `./my-job/internal/job` containing the necessary constants, structs, and helper functions.
+This will create the `secrets_manager_job.go` file in `./my-job/internal/job` containing the necessary structs, and helper functions.

 ### License